 Conclusion:

 Great job on making it to the end of this article!
-The Scanner class is a very important part of taking inputs from the user.
-It allows you to take in all types of primitive data, as well as String types.
+The Scanner class is a very important part of taking user input.
+It allows you to take in all primitive data and String types.
 This makes it an incredibly versatile tool for Java programming.

-If you decide to take the time to learn about the Scanner class in Java, and dedicate some time to practicing using it, you will slowly but surely become good at implementing it into your programs.
+If you take the time to learn about the Scanner class in Java and dedicate some time to practicing using it, you will slowly but surely become good at implementing it into your programs.